 If you’re in a hurry to get married and considering getting it done in the next 30 days, follow our week by week checklist for planning a wedding in 4 weeks.
 For some couples, once they decide to get married, it has to be right away.
 Their blood is boiling and the love is too hot to wait for 6 months or a year.
 Sometimes, other life events force couples to tie the knot ASAP (as soon as possible).

 If you’re planning to get married in one month (30 days), this post is a minimalistic and simple wedding planning checklist to help you go from planning to ‘I do’ within 30 days.
 But first, let’s get the records straight.
 This type of quick, rush-rush, simple wedding is not for everyone.
 Down in this post, I also explained the 7 types of people that a simple wedding planned out in 1 month may not work for.
 Read on.

-Before I delve into this post, it’s important to know that brides/ couples with certain personalities cannot successfully pull off a wedding in only one month (4 weeks), and if they try, they would never be satisfied with the outcome.
+Before I delve into this post, it’s important to know that planning a wedding in 30 days is not for everyone.
+Brides/ couples with certain personalities cannot successfully pull off a wedding within 4 weeks; and if they try, they would never be satisfied with the outcome.
 I’ll explain more on how to know if a sharp-sharp wedding, such as planning one within 30 days, is for you or not.
 Be sure to read to the end to read it.

 So, if you just want to get married quickly, this 30-day wedding checklist (below) will get you from start to the ‘I do’ day.
 You need a clear step of actions without unnecessary details, period!.
 Without further ado, here goes your 4 weeks (30 days) simple wedding planning checklist.
 Swipe/ scroll down to read on.